lithnet/access-manager-docs/README.md

 *RapidLAPS* integrates into the Windows lock screen and UAC prompts, allowing you to speed up the LAPS process wherever you use local admin accounts.

-The great news is that this feature works, hether you are using Windows LAPS, legacy LAPS, or the Access Manager agent to manage your LAPS passwords.
+The great news is that this feature works, whether you are using Windows LAPS, legacy LAPS, or the Access Manager agent to manage your LAPS passwords.

 ![](.gitbook/assets/rapidlaps.gif)